-i-escape founder, Nikki Tinto, has been exploring South Africa since as far as she can remember.
+i-escape co-founder, Nikki Tinto, has been exploring South Africa since as far as she can remember.
 These are her favourite safari experiences

 Best for the Big Five: Lion Sands River Lodge